-Loading Through the Load Line
+Loading Through the Load Line (cont)

-To prevent possible burns from foaming or violent eruption: Do not load tank with material temperature over 200 °F if water or condensation is present in tank, or if emulsion was used in the previous load.
-Do not heat material over 200 °F if moisture or emulsion is present in tank.
+To prevent possible burns from foaming or violent eruption: Do not load tank with material temperature over 200°F if water or condensation is present in tank, or if emulsion was used in the previous load.
+Do not heat material over 200°F if moisture or emulsion is present in tank.

 - 1. Park the Distributor in the desired location for loading through the fill line. - 2.
 Set the truck parking brake. - 3.
-The engine must be running and the optional transmission PTO must be engaged. - At the rear control panel, the PUMP CON TROL switch must be in AUTO and the PUMP SPEED must be at zero (full counter clockwise) before continuing. - 5.
+The engine must be running and the optional transmission PTO must be engaged. - 4.
 On the cab control panel, turn the POWER switch ON.